What is a concussion?

 Feeling irritable, sad, nervous or more emotional |

-What should I do if my child has a concussion?
+What should I do if someone has a concussion?

 - Seek medical attention right away from a health care professional experienced in evaluating and treating concussions.